 I moved to Toronto in November of 2015, and started working for Acquia as a support engineer, and as of November 2019, a senior support engineer, and as of July 2021, a lead support engineer.
 (No, not the metal.)
-I work with the U.S. east coast team, which is located in Boston, MA, collaborating with them from Toronto.
+I work with the U.S. east coast team, which is located in Boston, MA, collaborating with them from downtown Toronto.
 I've been working at home since March 2020 thanks to the COVID-19 pandemic.
-During the warmer months, I commute by bike a few days a week to Acquia’s downtown Toronto office.
+During the warmer months…well, I used to have an office to commute to by bike, but now I work from home.

 Social media I keep updated:

 - Twitter is where you can find my various witty remarks.

 - Goodreads tells you what books I’m reading.

 - Reading.am shows you what articles I’m reading.

 - Letterboxd lists the movies I just watched.

 - Trakt.tv keeps a record of the TV shows I watch.

 - Untappd keeps track of the beers I drink.